lucasc896/GoodProducts/README.md

 export GOODPRODUCTS_TEST_DB_URL='mysql://chrislucas@localhost/test_goodproducts_db';
 ```

-Initialise both DBs by running the manage-db script with the 'create' option:
+Initialise both DBs by running the manage-db script with the 'create' option for both, and in addition the 'initialise' option for the production db:

 ```
 # Test db